Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-2/01-exploratory-analysis.md

 TO DO:
-- incoprorate some features of bioinfo workshop statistics II section to help reduce text here
+- add section at end on scaling

 # 01 - Exploratory data analysis